matheus-pereira/elric/website/versioned_docs/version-26.x/UsingMatchers.md

 ## Truthiness

-In tests, you sometimes need to distinguish between `undefined`, `null`, and `false`, but you sometimes do not want to treat these differently.
-Jest contains helpers that let you be explicit about what you want.
+In tests, you sometimes need to distinguish between `undefined`, `null`, and `false`, but you sometimes do not want to treat these differently. elric contains helpers that let you be explicit about what you want.

 - `toBeNull` matches only `null`
 - `toBeUndefined` matches only `undefined`